alechewitt/cssGuidelines/README.md

 class=“nav u-marginTopSmall”
 ```
-Which solution is preferred?
-[Will - I think I prefer the modifier approach to the utility approach as I think different pages will have slightly different spacing requirements which would require an inordinate number of utilities to meet]
+Which solution is preferred? *[Will - I prefer the modifier approach to the utility approach.
+I think different pages will have slightly different spacing requirements.
+It would require an inordinate number of utilities to meet all of those requirements]*

 # Variables